 It all depends on how much of a professional you are, just like any other job.
 Sometimes, SEO experts would get up to 50,000 dollars per year.
 You just have to climb the ladder step by step and make a name for yourself in the vast land of digital marketing.

 SEO Agency Basics: How to Hire an SEO Specialist?

 Most people don’t realize how important it is to distinguish between a useful SEO specialist and a “cunning” SEO specialist.
-One who you might pay a lot of money without positive results, or even worse, one who implements shady practices on your website that result in a reduction in search rankings.
+You might pay a lot of money without positive results, or even worse, one who implements shady practices on your website that result in a reduction in search rankings.

 And, not to worry, SEO isn’t black magic.
 If you want long-term success, there aren’t any quick, magical tricks that an SEO specialist will provide so that your site ranks number one.

 It’s important to note that SEO’s potential is only as high as the quality of your business or website, so successful SEO helps your website put its best foot forward so that it ranks appropriately in the spot where an unbiased potential customer would expect your site to be seen.

 A successful SEO specialist also looks to improve the entire searcher experience, from search results to clicking on your website and potentially converting.

 A good SEO specialist will recommend best practices for a search-friendly site.
 From basic things like descriptive page titles for a blog or small business to more complex things like language markup for a multilingual global site.

 SEO ensures that you’re serving your online customers a good experience, especially those coming from a search engine.
 And that your site is helpful whether they’re using a desktop computer or mobile phone.

 In most cases, the SEO specialist will need four months to a year to help your business first implement improvements and then see potential benefits.